Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I set three clocks in the house 5 minutes ahead.
 I set my alarm clock, the clock in the kitchen, and the one in the dining room ahead.
 Those are the clocks I go by when getting ready to go out the door.
 My husband has three clocks that he looks at and they are not set ahead.

 What helps me be on time is back timing.
-I start with my arrival time, then work backwards with the parking time, travel time, getting ready to go time, meal time if that time of day, plus a few extra minutes for a cushion (usually 5).
+I start with my arrival time, then work backwards with the parking time, travel time, getting ready to go time, plus a few extra minutes for a cushion.